 The 20 minutes guided meditation recorded by Sai Maa’s Brahmachari, Dayananda, for the third phase of Navaratri.
-Practice this meditation every day with the recording from October 15-17.
+Practice this meditation every day with the recording from days 7 to 9.
 The ideal time to practice is in the morning before you begin your day’s activities.
 Alternatively, you may use the following Maha Saraswati sadhana outline:

 - Pranayama: Practice five minutes of Breath of Fire pranayama.